Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 Available protocols are:

-Automatic protocol detection on a serial medium.
+No protocol on a serial medium.

-CASIOLINK protocol over a serial medium.
+Generic CASIOLINK on a serial medium.

 CAHUTE_LINK_PROTOCOL_SERIAL_SEVEN¶